Safeguarding the Arts: Churchill Quotes and Misquotes

 Later it was recited by actor Kevin Spacey to broadcaster Chris Matthews.
 (The video actually corrected the misquote with a textual overlay.)
 I had an interesting exchange with Mr. Spacey who was pleased to learn the actual facts.

 Addressing the Royal Academy in 1938, Churchill expressed a strong affinity for the Arts.
 He was referring to painting and sculpture, but it is not hard to believe he would have applied these thoughts to the Arts in general:

-The arts are essential to any complete national life.
-The State owes it to itself tosustain and encourage them….
-Ill fares the race which fails to salute the arts with the reverence and delight which are their due.
+The Arts are essential to any complete national life.
+The State owes it to itself to sustain and encourage them….
+Ill fares the race which fails to salute the arts with the reverence and delight which are their due.(1)

 At this same moment, the Director of the National Gallery, Kenneth Clark, suggested that the paintings in the National Gallery should be sent from London to Canada.
-Churchill was likewise against this suggestion, and emphatically so.
+Churchill was adamantly against this.
 “No,” he minuted, “bury them in caves and cellars.
 None must go.
-We are going to beat them.”
+We are going to beat them.”(3)

 (1) Winston S. Churchill, “Tradition and Novelty in Art,” Royal Academy Banquet, Burlington House, London, 30 April 1938, in Robert Rhodes James, ed., Winston S. Churchill: His Complete Speeches 1897-1963, 8 vols.
 (New York: Bowker, 1974), VI: 5947-48.

 (2) Prime Minister’s minute of 30 May 1940 (Premier papers 7/2) in Martin Gilbert, Winston S. Churchill, vol. 6, Finest Hour 1939-1941, (Hillsdale, Mich.: Hillsdale College Press, 2011), 449.